 Article XI: Selection of Club Representative to the PCDP

 - As per the bylaws of the PCDP, the Club will be allowed a single representative Club rep) with a single vote on the PCDP.
 An alternate to the representative is also permitted.

 - The Club rep to the PCDP shall be elected upon the expiration of the term of the outgoing representative.
 The Club rep will be allowed to choose his/her alternate as outlined in the bylaws of the PCDP.

 Article XII: Finance

-Expenditures will be made in accordance with a budget prepared by the Treasurer and approved by the membership.
-Expenditures up to $250 must be approved by the Executive Board.
-Expenditures over $250 must be approved by a majority vote (50%+1) of members at a Club meeting.
+- Expenditures will be made in accordance with a budget prepared by the Treasurer and approved by the membership.
+Expenditures not included in the approved budget and up to $300 must be approved by the Executive Board.
+Expenditures over $300 and not included in the approved budget must be approved by a majority vote (50%+1) of members at a Club meeting.